Major v. Deputy Head (Department of Fisheries and Oceans)

 By accepting this offer, you also accept the following conditions of employment:

-299 The grievor pointed out that the word “or” in the mobility clause indicates that there is a distinction between a deployment anywhere in Canada and an assignment to regulatory enforcement activities.
+299 The grievor argued that the word “or” in the mobility clause indicates that there is a distinction between a deployment anywhere in Canada and an assignment to regulatory enforcement activities.
 According to her, the portion of the sentence following “or” does not mean that for regulatory enforcement activities, an employee may be sent anywhere in Canada.

-300 I find that after reading the mobility clause, the ordinary meaning of the words supports the grievor’s position, which is that the word “or” is disjunctive, not conjunctive.
+300 I find that in reading the mobility clause, the ordinary meaning of the words supports the grievor’s position, which is that the word “or” is disjunctive, not conjunctive.
 It seems to me that had the employer’s intention been that an employee subject to the mobility clause, as worded in the June 30, 2005, offer letter, could be deployed or assigned anywhere in Canada, it would have been easy to insert words in that sense to clearly express such an intention.

 301 By accepting the job offer on June 30, 2005, the grievor consented to “[translation] … be deployed anywhere in Canada …”.
 However, I conclude that that consent does not apply to the portion of the sentence following the word “or”.